icann/OCTO-TE-labs-setup/README.md

 - Enter Stack name - Please follow the convention
   LAB-\<DATE\>-\<LOCATION\>, e.g. LAB-20250101-STOCKHOLM
 - Enter DnsName - needs to be a valid domain name, usually we use location (city or country) name for that
 - Value for DnsParent should not be changed unless you really need to use another domain for the lab.
-  [!NOTE] Please be aware that the zone must already exist in your AWS account and must be dnssec signed.
+  Please be aware that the zone must already exist in your AWS account and must be dnssec signed.
 - Choose LabType - 1 = resolver, 2 = DNS, 3 = Router
 - Do **NOT** change the value of LatestUbuntu, it is a magic AWS value
 - Write in your own name as Owner